SteveBarnett/human-centred/_posts/2025-04-10-accessibility-ready.md

 - clear and concise documentation is present, describing how to use the component to build conformant experiences
     - including that the Storybook a11y-addon reports no "Violations" or "Incomplete" in the Accessibility tab

+"Accessibility Specialist" here means someone authorised to conduct an accessibility assessment or audit.
+They will probably have "Accessibility" in their job title.
+They will probably be full-time on accessibility.
+They may be internal or external.
+{:.boxout.boxout-alt }

 We have **additional internal requirements** to align with our principle of exceeding WCAG 2.2 at Level AA:

 - The following Level AAA Success Criteria are met: